denialpan/dansweeper/README.md

 ## dansweeper

 beta state experimental minesweeper initially intended for testing various solver implementations, but have deviated to release as a just a game for players.
-Future solver implementations will be maintained in separate repository.
+Solver implementations and machine learning version can be found [here](https://github.com/denialpan/dansweeper-ml).

 ### features